OmiShrestha/tableau-projects/british-airways-review/README.md

 | `value_for_money`       | Rating for value for money                     |
 | `entertainment`         | Rating for in-flight entertainment             |

+### Screenshots
+Screenshots of the analysis results are included in the screenshots directory.

 ## Usage
 1. **Clone the repository:**